IN CIRCLES

 SARAH

-Sound of Music.
-Upon completing a degree in music and theater
+Music.
+Upon completing a degree in music and theater from the

-from the University of Miami, Sarah has been the lead singer
+University of Miami, Sarah has been the lead singer on board cruise

-on board cruise ships, cabaret venues and various regional theaters.
+ships, cabaret venues and various regional theaters.
+Favorite

-and Come Fly With Me: The Music of Sammy Cahn.
-Sarah is
+Fly With Me: The Music of Sammy Cahn.
+Sarah is currently working

-currently working on an upcoming one-woman cabaret to be seen early
+on an upcoming one-woman cabaret to be seen early spring at Rita

-spring at Rita Mae's in the West Village.
-Sarah is a proud member of
+Mae's in the West Village.
+Sarah is a proud member of Actors' Equity

 |